Extremely Well Documented with Over 50 Years of Known Ownership. Engine by Dave Vegher's Veloce Motorsports. Regular CSRG and HMSA Competitor.

 Blue and Yellow Livery

 This particular Lotus 23B has previously been under the ownership of respected Lotus 23B historian and enthusiast Peter Denty.
-Around 1989/1990, the car was sold to John Weinburg, Chicago, IL, who owned and raced it prior to selling the car to the current owner in about 1991.
-Over the course of nearly 30 years of current ownership, the car has participated in numerous races and logged multiple hours racing at some of the most notable racetracks as evidenced by the CSRG and HMSA logbooks, accompanying the car.
+Around 1989/1990, the car was sold to John Weinburg, Chicago, IL, who owned and raced it prior to selling the car to the next long-term owner in about 1991.
+Over the course of nearly 30 years of ownership, the car participated in numerous races and logged multiple hours racing at some of the most notable race tracks as evidenced by the CSRG and HMSA logbooks accompanying the car.

-During the current period of ownership much preparation led to successful outcomes at various racetracks, with service work prepared by top tier professionals throughout the 30-year period of current ownership.
-In 2016 a Dave Vegher-built (Veloce Motors West) engine was installed and dyno tested yielding 194hp at 8,000 rpm, as well as additional work performed by experts at Veloce Motors West, Petaluma, CA. As the current owner has decided to retire from racing, roughly 7-9 hours have been run on the engine since the rebuild.
-The car was last raced at CSRG October 2019.
+During the former period of ownership much preparation led to successful outcomes at various racetracks, with service work prepared by top tier professionals throughout the 30-year period of current ownership.
+In 2016 a Dave Vegher-built (Veloce Motors West) engine was installed and dyno tested yielding 194hp at 8,000 rpm, as well as additional work performed by experts at Veloce Motors West, Petaluma, CA. The car was last raced by the former owner at CSRG October 2019.

 The clean and well-presented lines and finish of the exterior continue to the interior of the car.
 The cockpit is tidy and properly sorted with correct instrumentation, characteristic painted gray lightened structural steel cowl hoop, and competition five-point harness with seat belts dated to June 2021.
-The suitably trimmed and contoured black vinyl driver’s seat is surrounded by raw aluminum central tub construction and hinge-out door panels.
+The suitably trimmed and contoured black vinyl driver’s seat is surrounded by raw aluminum central-tub construction and hinge-out door panels.
+The current owner is 6’ tall and reports he fits comfortably in the car.
 Instrumentation is clear and functional, again in keeping with quality racing cosmetics.
 Cohesively prepared and properly set up for racing, this Lotus has both the visual presence and mechanical confidence backed by decades of racing.

-Raising the front section of the car, the brilliant simplicity and effectiveness of Lotus the front suspension, frame, and uprights are beautifully revealed.
+Raising the front section of the car, the brilliant simplicity and effectiveness of Lotus engineering is revealed in the front suspension, frame, and uprights.
 Interesting details include the radiator, which maintains a numbered and embossed Manchester, London manufacturers plate.
 Construction techniques and clever engineering verify the mantra of Lotus engineering to “add lightness”.
 Moving to the rear of the car, the engine and engine compartment further display satisfying cosmetics, featuring robust hardware both for competition confidence and satisfying aesthetic results.
-The twin cam engine breathes through twin dual throat Weber carburetors exhausting through a tuned bundle-of-snakes exhaust, exiting the rear body panel.
+The twin cam dry-sump engine breathes through twin dual throat Weber carburetors exhausting through a tuned bundle-of-snakes exhaust, exiting the rear body panel.

-The car is accompanied by and extra set of wheels, dyno sheets with stats on the 2016 rebuild, records showing the most recent service and repairs, tech inspection logbooks, and an astounding file of documents, letters, and notes on the history many hundreds of pages in total.
+The car is accompanied by an extra set of wheels, dyno sheets with stats on the 2016 rebuild, records showing the most recent service and repairs, tech inspection logbooks, and an astounding file of documents and letters including hundreds of pages of historic notes in total.